linas/archeo/atoms/README.md

 change is given in the [similarity-README](../src/similarity/README.md).

 ### Status
-Under construction.
-Still raw, can't yet do what the prototype version did.
+Works.
+Minimalistic.
+Does everything the earlier sqlite3 version did.
+That's not saying much.
+It's a proof-of-concept.

 ### Structure
 There are several parts here: